lazargugleta/mg_ml_genai_interview/README.md

-# Marktguru Senior Data & GenAI / ML Engineer
+# Mg Senior Data & GenAI / ML Engineer

 All the parts of the part 2 are contained in the notebook.